terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 8: Onboarding Flow — ✅ COMPLETED
+## Step 8: Onboarding Flow and Data Sync — ✅ COMPLETED
-**Objective:** Guide new users and collect preferences.
+**Objective:** Guide new users through onboarding and save their data to Supabase.
-- Build `OnboardingView.swift` (welcome, widget intro, category selection, etc.).
-- Implement `OnboardingViewModel.swift` for onboarding logic.
-**Outcome:** New users are smoothly introduced and their preferences are captured.
+- [`OnboardingView.swift`](../Features/Onboarding/OnboardingView.swift) and [`OnboardingViewModel.swift`](../Features/Onboarding/OnboardingViewModel.swift) implement a multi-step onboarding process, including notification preferences and premium intro.
+- User profile and preferences are now saved using dedicated insert methods (`insertUserProfile`, `insertUserPreferences`) for new users.
+- Robust error handling ensures onboarding only completes if both inserts succeed.
+- All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema.
+**Outcome:** Onboarding is robust, modular, and seamlessly syncs new user data to Supabase.

 ---